git-pull/tao-of-tmux/manuscript/09-status-bar.md

-The most full-featured solution available for tmux status lines is [powerline](https://github.com/powerline/powerline/), which heavily utilizes the shell command outputs, not only to give direct system statistics, but also to generate tmux-friendly styling alongside emoji-like glyphs.
+The most full-featured solution available for tmux status lines is [powerline](https://github.com/powerline/powerline/), which heavily utilizes the shell command outputs, not only to give direct system statistics, but also to generate graphical-like styling.

-To get these to work correctly, set up your fonts up to handle the powerline symbols.
+To get the styling to work correctly, special fonts must be installed.
 The easiest way to use this is to install [powerline fonts](https://github.com/powerline/fonts), a collection of fixed width coder fonts patched to support [Wingdings](https://en.wikipedia.org/wiki/Wingdings)-like symbols.